wentin/ColorTheory/README.md

-Color Generator 02
+Color Generator 03
 =====
-randomly pick one color, and generate gradient based on hue/saturation/lightness
+randomly pick one color, and generate gradient based on 1) hue and 2)saturation or lightnes